wbrozovic/hybrid-rocket/README.md

-# Release-0.0.1
+# Release-0.0.2
-This release introduces a client-side UI that monitors the 'openness' of the Oxygen valve and obtains thrust measurements from the load cell.

-Load cell measurements are displayed using an ASCII chart, with a rate of one HTTP GET request per second, maintaining a record of the last 100 measurements.
+This release introduces the ability to log to an SD card along with some performance enhancements.
+Also in a continuous process of cleaning up code.

 ## Known Bugs
+- Miscellaneous UI enhancements are required.
+- Continuous readability improvements
+### Resolved
 - ESP32 Crash during thrust load measurement
   - When taking thrust measurements at 0.5s or 1s intervals while simultaneously rotating the Oxygen valve, the ESP32 becomes overloaded and crashes.
   - Potential fix: